 Real Homes review process — How we test vacuums for pet hair

-At Real Homes we like to get hands-on experience with the vacuums we feature in our buying guides, as part of our commitment to how we test products.
+At Real Homes we like to get hands-on experience with the products we feature in our buying guides; it's part of our commitment to our review process.
 Whether that's to attend product demonstrations or to have them for a few weeks (sometimes months) in our own homes, you know that these vacuum cleaners for pet hair have had a member of our team look over them and test them before including in this roundup.
 We even seek other user reviews so all experiences and opinions are taken into account.

-During testing we look out for factors such as manoeuvrability, run-time, emptying the canister (or removal of the bag) and general controls so you know exactly what you are getting for your money.
+During testing, we lookout for factors such as manoeuvrability, run-time, bin size and emptying, filtration, and ease of use so you know exactly what you are getting for your money.
 We challenge these vacuum cleaners with typical household dirt such as crumbs, dust, and pet hair for a real-life comparison to your own household.